Skip to main content

 httpie

-A command-line HTTP client that is far more readable than curl:
+A command-line HTTP client that's far more readable than curl:

 # GET request